North Augusta planners to review Public Safety HQ plans; city OKs Riverside Village noise ordinance - News Break

 While citizens have mixed reactions about the property, the council wants and encourages public engagement on the topic before making an informed decision.
 Mayor Briton Williams said there will be many instances where citizens can voice their concerns to the council.

-“Being on the planning commission when this happened last time, I know that one of the things that did not happen was it brought us automatically without any ability to do a sketch review and getting any kind of feedback,” Williams said.
+“Being on the planning commission when this happened last time, I know that one of the things that did not happen was ... any ability to do a sketch review and (get) any kind of feedback,” Williams said.
 “And we learned from that, so we are going down the right road with planning commission and how to do this.
 We are also opening it up for people to understand what the path would be going forward.”

 While no North Augusta residents spoke before council on Monday about their concerns with the potential site, the frustration of fighting on behalf of the Seven Gables Flythe property feels redundant to many outspoken citizens online.